unclebob/fitnesse/README.md

 ## Developers

-Check out the [FitNesse Story Backlog and Issue Tracking](https://www.pivotaltracker.com/projects/44141) on Pivotal Tracker.
+Issues and pull requests are administered at [GitHub](https://github.com/unclebob/fitnesse/issues).

 ### Building

-The `build.xml` and a proper internet connection is sufficient to build FitNesse.
+[Apache Ant](http://ant.apache.org/) and a proper internet connection is sufficient to build FitNesse.
 The build process will bootstrap itself by downloading Ivy (dependency management) and from there will download the modules required to build and test FitNesse.

 To build and run all tests, run the command